 (Huge thanks to my hand model/taste tester boyfriend for assisting in some of today’s photos.
 He was kind enough to take a big bite out of one brownie so I could get a good inside shot.
 What a guy.)

-- 2 Tablespoons vegan shortening such as Earth Balance (or 2 more Tablespoons vegan butter)
+- 2 Tbsp vegan shortening (or 2 more Tbsp vegan butter)

-- 2 large flax eggs (2 Tablespoons flaxseed + 6 Tablespoons water)
+- 2 flax eggs (2 Tbsp flaxseed mixed with 6 Tbsp water)

 - 10 Oreos